JeanJean-rxl/random-retrieval-plugin/README.md

 I choose LLM to be a retriver + ranker, so that this plugin can function like a fuzzy-search / half-random-note.

 ## Installation

+- at the first time
+conda create --name rr-env
-- dependency: pip install hayhooks
+pip install -r requirements.txt

-- cd to plugin dir and run this:  uvicorn app:app --reload
+- and then
-- open plugin in obsidian, click ribbon button, and enjoy
+open plugin in obsidian (a terminal will be activated automatically) click ribbon button, and enjoy the nightwalk💡
+(please keep the terminal open while you run the plugin)

 ## Future Plan
 - multi-language support
-- 1 search, N open
 - speed up

 ## Version History
+#### 1.0.1
+- once conda env is set, open terminal automatically while activate the plugin
+- manually set the num of new pages (default open 3 new pages, ranking by retriever)

 #### 1.0.0
 - basic version: only support English for now.